shellyalmo/weather_forecast_project/README.md

 # HowHot - Weather Forecast Project
-A program collecting data provided by the Israel meteorological service, and predicting the maximal daily temperature.
+A program collecting data provided by openweathermap.org, and predicting the maximal daily temperature.

 ## Table of Contents
 * [General Info](#general-info)